|

 Secondary

-controlled 12.7-mm machine gun, mounted in the commanders cupola.
+heavy machine gun, mounted in the commanders cupola.
+It is fired

 The M60 was

-fitted with the Continental AVDS-1790-2 diesel engine, developing
+engines.
+The M60 was fitted with a Continental AVDS-1790-2 diesel engine, developing

 750 horsepower.
-Engine can be replaced in field conditions in 4
+This engine can be replaced in field conditions

 The M60